 Again I generally split the track into 3 sections.
-From the car park it starts on an easy gradient grassy four-wheel drive track up which switches back on itself a few times.
+From the car park, it starts on an easy gradient grassy four-wheel drive track which switches back on itself a few times.
 This eventually takes you up into a steeper, and very pretty, forested mid-section.
-The final third is mostly steps (groan!) which leads to a viewing platform at the summit.
-I reached the summit in 43 minutes (not a pb unfortunately).
-From the summit, the views over Te Awamutu and the Waikato are marvellous!
+The final third – mostly steps (groan!) which lead to a viewing platform at the summit.
+I reached the summit in 43 minutes (not a personal best, unfortunately).
+From the summit, the views over Te Awamutu and the Waikato are marvelous!
 I could see all the way back to Te Aroha.

 Finding Treasure – Taupo Rocks!